omercohen93/Improved-Training-of-Wasserstein-GANs/README.md

 ## Run in google drive using colab
 If your folder is located in an inner folder inside your drive, please specify that path in “Mount drive” part inside “path”.
-To test the models and generate new images just run all the notebook.
 To see the training process please delete the relevant hash in “train and test” section.
 To see the graph of the training process if you choose to train, please delete the hash in “show training graph” part.
+The weights where too big to upload, so to test the code a training of the models is first needed.
+To test the models and generate new images just run all the notebook.